 Star Wars: The Clone Wars Actor Was Nearly Cast as Kanan for Rebels

 Actor Sam Witwer has a long history with the Star Wars saga, having voiced characters for Star Wars: The Clone Wars and the video game Star Wars: The Force Unleashed, with the actor recently revealing that he was nearly tapped to voice Kanan Jarrus for the 2014 series Star Wars Rebels before the series recruited Freddie Prinze Jr. for the role.
-There's clearly no love lost between Witwer and Lucasfilm, as he went on to detail that he sees what Prinze did with the character as being the superior approach, while Witwer went on to voice other characters in the series.
+Despite not taking the starring role, Witwer and Lucasfilm still have a positive relationship, as he went on to detail that he sees what Prinze did with the character as being the superior approach, while Witwer went on to voice other characters in the series.

 “Rebels, for a second according to a few people at Lucasfilm, was called ‘The Sam Show’ because I was Kanan," Witwer shared with SW Holocron.
 "And then they found Freddie after they heard Freddie’s audition.
 I’ve got to be honest, I had a certain take on the character, and what I was doing was not better than what Freddie was doing.
 What Freddie was doing was better than what I was doing in my opinion, and I realized that when I saw it.
 I was like, wow, this guy is absolutely that character.
 I think that’s the way to go.”